-The regulation in London
+The rules and regulations in London

 Automatic blocking of your listing on Airbnb

 Secondly, these limits only apply to "entire home" listings, so you are still free to rent out one or two rooms.
-You can even combine a long-term rental of one room and short-let to the others.
+You can even combine a long-term rental of one room and short-let the others.

 What about other cities?